GRACEMULI/humananatomyexplorer/README.md

-# trafficsimulationproject
+# 3dhumananatomyexplorer
 This is a repository for our Computer Graphics project, where we use Three.js.

-# Traffic Stop Simulation
+# 3D Human Anatomy Explorer

 ## Overview

-The Traffic Stop Simulation is a web-based project that simulates a basic traffic scenario using Python (Flask) for server-side logic and HTML, CSS, and JavaScript for client-side rendering.
-The simulation includes a 3D visualization of a traffic stop using WebGL with the help of Three.js.
+The 3D Human Anatomy Explorer is an interactive educational application that allows users to explore the human anatomy in 3D.
+The application is built using WebGL for 3D rendering and Python (Flask) for server-side logic.
+Users can navigate through different body systems, interact with 3D organs, and learn about their functions.
+Additionally, clicking on a specific organ provides users with relevant facts and information.

 ## Features

+- **Interactive 3D Exploration:** Navigate through different body systems, including the skeletal, muscular, circulatory, and nervous systems, using a user-friendly 3D interface.

+- **Organ Information:** Click on specific organs to view detailed information, facts, and functions.

+- **WebGL and Three.js:** Utilizes WebGL and the Three.js library for creating immersive 3D graphics in the browser.

-- **Flask Server:** Utilizes Flask, a Python web framework, for server-side logic and handling HTTP requests.
+- **Python (Flask) Server:** The server-side logic is handled by Flask, a Python web framework, for routing and serving content.
-- **HTML, CSS, JavaScript:** Implements the front-end using standard web technologies, providing structure, styling, and interactivity.
-- **Three.js and WebGL:** Renders interactive 3D graphics in the browser for a realistic traffic stop simulation.

-## Technologies To Be Used
+## Technologies Used

 - Python (Flask)
 - HTML
 - CSS
 - JavaScript
+- WebGL
-- Three.js - A JavaScript library for creating 3D graphics in the browser.
+- Three.js - A JavaScript library for 3D graphics.

-## Project Structure

-- `app.py`: The main Flask application script handling server-side logic.
-- `templates/index.html`: HTML template for rendering the web page.
-- `static/game.js`: JavaScript file containing the Three.js code and client-side logic.
-- `static/styles.css`: CSS file for styling the HTML elements.